QuackHacksTechTeam/QuackStats/README.md

     ```

 ### Frontend
-If you want to make changes to the fronend, you can work in the frontend in this repo
+If you want to make changes to the frontend, you can work in the frontend in this repo
 or the QuackStats-Frontend, as its a submodule

 1. install the dependencies: